svencc/ReforgerCommanderBackend/docs/concept/concept.GOAP.md

 Let's delve into these elements in detail.

 ## Goals
 **Goals** represent the specific intentions or states that an AI agent seeks to achieve.
-In a strategy game, the goals could be diverse, ranging from gathering certain resources to conquering strategic points on the map.
+In a strategy game, the goals could be diverse, ranging from gathering certain resources to conquering strategic points on the gameMap.

 Defining clear and reachable goals is the first step in developing an effective GOAP system, as they dictate the direction and focus of the AI agents.